brson/bloop/README.md

 # The Bloop language

 Minimal abstraction, massively parallel compile, fast execution.
-Non-memory safe (at first).
-Rust compatible.
+Memory safe Rust compatible.
 C compatible.

+In usus a custom parallel parser, all pases are parallel, incremental, typechecking on demand, and consider the full complitaion dag.
+Code lowering is delaid until after the entire dag is typechecked

 Bloop features: